Fair-Squares/fs-docs/docs/learn/design.md

 _Table 2: Available Information and actions for each role in the Roles pallet._

-Finally, according to the rules described so far, users request and receive their roles, in order to reach the distribution shown in Table 1.
+Finally, according to the rules described so far, users request and receive their roles, in order to reach the distribution shown in _Table 1_.
 Time to move to the next pallet: Housing Fund.

 ## 3) Housing Fund Pallet
 In the second step, investors contribute to the Housing Fund.
 This operation is managed by the pallet described in this section: the Pallet Housing Fund.